hollowdoor/super_resolve/README.md

 ### superResolve.promise

 `superResolve.promise` is a static property that equals null.
-Set this to a promise constructor to changed the custom promise implementation instead of using the `PromiseConstructor` parameter of `superResolve()`.
+Set this to a promise constructor to change the custom promise implementation instead of using the `PromiseConstructor` parameter of `superResolve()`.

 Why?
 ----

 Someone probably would have made it anyway.
-Several months before the first code was written for `super-resolve` I was planning on making something like it.
+Several months before the first code was written for `super-resolve` I was planning on making making something like it.
 I can predict some usages for this library.
 As a parameter consumer for other libraries, or as a helper for complex applications that are data heavy.
 Both are things I plan to use it for.

 Happy coding!